THE GLOBE THEATRE, STOCKTON-ON-TEES

 Marty Wilde sings his hits in October, 1963.
 He's backed here by Big Jim Sullivan on lead guitar.

-It's a well known fact that The Beatles appeared at The Astoria, in Middlesbrough, on June 23rd, 1963 with local band The Johnny Taylor 5 in supporting role.
-They also made two appearances at The Globe - on Friday, November 22nd, 1963 and again in 1964.
-Paul McCartney, Ringo Starr, George Harrison and John Lennon are shown here in Stockton with entertainer Cherry Roland.
+The Beatles with Paul McCartney, John Lennon, George Harrison and Ringo Starr.
+Photograph © Copyright John Sandals and used with thanks.
+It is also well known fact that The Beatles appeared at The Astoria, in Middlesbrough, on June 23rd, 1963 with local band The Johnny Taylor 5 in supporting role.
+The Beatles made two appearances at The Globe - on Friday, November 22nd, 1963 and again in 1964.

 The Searchers - Chris Curtis, Tony Jackson, John McNally and Mike Pender - appeared at The Globe in November 1963.